Naitreey/notes-and-knowledge/cs/javascript/language.rst

   * as type conversion function.

+- autoboxing (WTFJS_).
+Under certain conditions, primitive value will be automatically wrapped in its object equivalent.
+For example,

-- autoboxing.
-When accessing a primitive value's property, it is automatically "boxed" by a wrapper object (WTFJS_).
+  * When accessing a primitive value's property

+  * When passed as ``this`` binding target.

 undefined